AngusMcLure/PoolTestR/cran-comments.md

   GNU make is a SystemRequirements.
 ```

+- GNU make is necessary for the Stan models included in this package.

 ```
 ❯ checking examples ...
 NOTE
   Examples with CPU (user + system) or elapsed time > 10s